dcpetty/obsidian/docs/_posts/2024-03-30-pythontutorials.md

 - [https://codelab.turingscraft.com/](https://codelab.turingscraft.com/) *CodeLab* Generic Python3 course (can register as an instructor).
 - [https://realpython.com/learning-paths/python-basics/](https://realpython.com/learning-paths/python-basics/) RealPython Python Basics course.
 'Through this learning path, you’ll jump-start your Python journey by mastering fundamental concepts for Python beginners.' (costs)
 - [https://cs50.harvard.edu/python/2022/](https://cs50.harvard.edu/python/2022/) Harvard's CS50 Python course.
 'An introduction to programming using a language called Python.
 Learn how to read and write code as well as how to test and "debug" it.'
-- [https://pickcode.io/](https://pickcode.io/) *Pickcode*, touted as '&hellip; the easiest way to teach and learn programming,' includes a Python tutorial with dozens of short activities.
+- [https://pickcode.io/](https://pickcode.io/) *Pickcode*, touted as '&hellip; the easiest way to teach and learn programming,' includes a Python tutorial with dozens of short activities. (costs)
-- [https://www.graderthan.com/workspace](https://www.graderthan.com/workspace) *Grader Than Workspace* is a zero-config VSCode IDE in your browser with Jupyter Notebook support for students from grade 6 to college &mdash; including a complete debugger, interactive lessons, and coding exercises for Python.
+- [https://www.graderthan.com/workspace](https://www.graderthan.com/workspace) *Grader Than Workspace* is a zero-config VSCode IDE in your browser with Jupyter Notebook support for students from grade 6 to college &mdash; including a complete debugger, interactive lessons, and coding exercises for Python. (costs)
 - [https://groklearning.com/courses/#technology=python&topic=programming](https://groklearning.com/courses/#technology=python&topic=programming) *Grok Academy* has tutorials in Python &mdash; as well as data science, cybersecurity, networking, *etc.*
 - [https://education.minecraft.net/en-us/resources/computer-science-subject-kit/python-101](https://education.minecraft.net/en-us/resources/computer-science-subject-kit/python-101) Python 101 with [MakeCode](https://www.microsoft.com/en-us/makecode).
 'Start coding Python in Minecraft with MakeCode!
 Learn the basics of Python, including syntax, data types, variables, conditionals, 'for' and conditional loops, lists and functions.'
 - A three-part tutorial sequence: